 What I learned from my first mammogram

-Fortunately, the follow-up appointment revealed that everything was fine, and I will continue to have my yearly mammograms at MD Anderson.
+Fortunately, the follow-up appointment revealed that everything was fine.
 After that experience, here are a few lessons I learned:

 For me, MD Anderson debunked every myth and made my first mammogram experience a significant milestone in life.
 My hope is that every person’s first cancer screening is as comfortable and memorable.